loopbackio/loopback-next/docs/site/submitting_a_pr.md

 ![submit_pr_create_feature_branch_1.png](./imgs/submit_pr_create_feature_branch_1.png)

-This brings up tiny dialog with different choices : Clone with SSH, Use HTTPS, Open in Desktop, or Download Zip.
+This brings up tiny dialog with different choices: Clone with SSH, Use HTTPS, Open in Desktop, or Download Zip.

 In my case, I will leave it as `Clone with SSH`, and click on the